 New Hope Middle School

-New Hope Middle School's student population of 615 students has grown by 5% over five school years.
+New Hope Middle School's student population of 615 students has stayed relatively flat over five school years.

 The teacher population of 46 teachers has grown by 17% over five school years.